By Jonathan Ramos

 Assisted Living: The Musical: A musical comedy about getting old.
 Saturdays, Sundays, noon.
 Continues through Dec.
 31. $79.59-$99.50.
 888-885-2844. www.assistedlivingthemusical.com.
 Imperial Palace, 818 Washington (at Grant), 888-885-2844.

 Beach Blanket Babylon: Steve Silver's musical revue spoofs pop culture with extravagant costumes.
 Wednesdays-Sundays. $25-$130.
 Club Fugazi, 678 Green (at Powell), 421-4222.

-Monday Night Marsh: On select Mondays a different lineup of musicians, actors, performance artists, and others takes the stage at this regular event that's hosted local celebs like Josh Kornbluth and Marga Gomez in the past; see www.themarsh.org for a lineup of future shows.
+Monday Night Marsh: Musicians, actors, performance artists, and others take the stage at this regular staging of works in progress.
 Mondays. $7.
 The Marsh, 1062 Valencia (at 22nd St.), 826-5750.